d-pac/balanced-comparative-selection/README.md

 1.  pseudo-randomizes the queue order
 2.  sorts the queue by `compared.length`
 3.  retains the first item as 'selected'
+4.  finds its position in the list sorted by ability
-4.  retains the next valid item as 'opponent':
+5.  retains the next valid item as 'opponent':
-    -   either, the next item in the (shuffled) queue when 'selected' has no previous comparisons.
+    -   from the other half of the ability sorted list
-    -   or, the next item in the (shuffled) queue 'selected' hasn't been compared to yet.
+    -   giving preference to the items 'selected' has been compared with the least
-5.  returns both items
+6.  returns both items

 ## Install